-Royal Portrush invited to host The Open Championship
+Royal Portrush invited to host The Open

-The Open Championship is set to return to Northern Ireland for the first time in over 60 years and only the second time in its more than 150-year history.
+The Open is set to return to Northern Ireland for the first time in over 60 years and only the second time in its more than 150-year history.

 Royal Portrush has been invited to stage The Open by The R&A and the County Antrim club’s members will now be asked to ratify the proposal to enable preparations to begin for what is expected to be the largest sporting event ever to be held in Northern Ireland.

 First Minister the Rt.
 Hon.
 Peter D Robinson MLA, deputy First Minister Martin McGuinness MLA and Enterprise, Trade and Investment Minister Arlene Foster joined Simon Rankin, Captain of Royal Portrush Golf Club, Peter Unsworth, Chairman of The R&A’s Championship Committee, and Peter Dawson, Chief Executive of The R&A, in making the announcement at Royal Portrush today.

 The Open is golf’s oldest and most international Major Championship.
 It has a broadcast reach of over 500 million households around the world and a record 4,468 hours of television coverage of The Open at Muirfield was monitored in 2013.
 Based on independent research The Championship is likely to deliver a combined economic impact and destination marketing benefit of £70 million for Northern Ireland.